xalgorithm/mytorrentbox/README.md

 If you set a cron job to invoke the script, it will automatically disconnect and reconnect to a random server, defined by the .ovpn files.

-That directory is configurable, either by passing the python script parameters when you invoke it or setting it in the script itself
+That directory is configurable, either by passing the python script parameters when you invoke it, or setting it in the script itself.

 We've placed that script in our /root folder.
 The cronjob and the script has to run as root.